 - Types of blades

-Table saw blades differ in their diameter, kerf size, application, speed, arbor size and materials used for building it.
+Circular saw blades differ in their diameter, kerf size, application, speed, arbor size and materials used for building it.
 Most saws have 10”-12” blades while some are as small as 5” and others as large as 12” which can cut through most materials.
 Workshops may require bigger blades which are expensive.

 These saws have between 24 and 80 teeth and while most can cut through materials other than wood, some blades also cut materials like carbon, carbide and diamond tips.
 Besides the breath of saw blades, its right or left tilt can be advantageous or disadvantageous.